inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 **OpenLayers Plugin.**

-Once installed you should be able to use background imagery and tiles from google, yahoo, bing and openstreetmap.
+Once installed you should be able to use background imagery and tiles from google, yahoo, bing and OpenStreetMap.

 .. image:: ../static/tutorial/023.png
    :align: center